 They can be either.
 It depends on the type of tumor, the size of the tumor, the stage of your disease and the type of treatment you’re getting.
 All of these factors play a role in determining the severity of dysphagia and your ability to recover from it.

 That’s why it is critical to meet with an experienced speech-language pathologist before cancer treatment begins.
 This ensures you’ll get the guidance needed to preserve as much swallowing function as possible.

 What are the latest advances in dysphagia treatment?

-One focus is on releasing muscles that have become “frozen” by treatment so that they can move freely again, and then strengthening them so that patients can eat and drink efficiently and safely.
+One advancement we're currently studying is releasing muscles that have become “frozen,” so that they can move freely again, and then strengthening them so that patients can eat and drink efficiently and safely.

 New rehabilitative treatments are also helping some long-term cancer survivors regain their ability to swallow, so they can take at least some food by mouth (rather than relying exclusively on tube feeding).

 Is there anything new and exciting on the horizon?

 From a prevention standpoint, we’re studying the most effective (and least burdensome) ways that patients can maintain their swallowing muscles during treatment.

 We’re also partnering with surgeons and radiation oncologists to explore better ways of maintaining swallowing function, such as by reducing the amount of radiation delivered to areas without cancer.
 And we’re investigating new surgical techniques to avoid injuring muscles that are critical to swallowing.
 This includes methods using robotic and laser technology.
 The results have been positive so far.
 In some cases, patients have been able to avoid radiation therapy entirely.